llk23r/TaxSee/README.md

-# Minimal RAG Chatbot with Hybrid Search
+# GraphRAG in 1000 lines

 This implementation demonstrates a cutting-edge approach to Retrieval-Augmented Generation (RAG) combining multiple SOTA techniques for maximum accuracy and performance.